Configuring Remote Control in Configuration Manager

 Before you can use remote control in System Center 2012 Configuration Manager, you must perform the following configuration steps.

 This procedure describes configuring the default client settings for remote control and applies to all computers in your hierarchy.
 If you want these settings to apply to only some computers, create a custom device client setting and assign it to a collection that contains the computers that you want to use in a remote control session.
-For more information about how to create custom device settings, see How to Create and Assign Custom Client Settings.
+For more information about how to create custom device settings, see How to Create and Deploy Custom Client Settings.

 In the Configuration Manager console, click Administration.